Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

-Winter Love Island 2020 makes its debut on ITV2, just in time to keep us warm in this freezing cold January.
+Winter Love Island 2020 is back to keep us warm over the freezing January months – with a brand new set of singletons looking to find love – or at the very least some Instagram followers.

-And among the new Love Island contestants basking in the South African sun is the fantastically named Siânnise Fudge.
+And among the new Love Island contestants basking in brand South African villa is the fantastically named Siânnise Fudge.

 Here’s everything you need to know about the Bristol-based contestant.